 The operation takes 2 to 4 hours, depending on the number of blood vessels to be grafted.
 A numeric modifier (for example, triple or quadruple) before bypass refers to the number of arteries (for example, 3 or 4) that are bypassed.
 The person is given a general anesthetic.
 Then, an incision is made down the center of the chest from the neck to the top of the stomach, and the breastbone is parted.
 This type of surgery is called open-heart surgery.
 Usually, the heart is stopped so that it is not moving and thus easier to operate on.
 A heart-lung machine is then used to put oxygen into the blood and pump the blood through the bloodstream.
 When only one or two blood vessels require grafting, the heart may be left pumping.
+This procedure is called an off-pump or beating-heart bypass procedure.
 The hospital stay is typically 5 to 7 days, usually less if a heart-lung machine was not used during surgery.

 The risks due to surgery include stroke and heart attack.
 For people who have a normal-sized and normally functioning heart, have never had a heart attack, and have no additional risk factors, risk is less than 5% for a heart attack during surgery, 2 to 3% for stroke, and less than 1% for death.
 Risk is somewhat higher for people with reduced pumping ability of the heart (poor left ventricular function), damaged heart muscle from a previous heart attack, or other cardiovascular problems.
 However, if these people survive the surgery, their prospects for long-term survival are improved.

 Some people develop changes in thinking or behavior after a CABG procedure.
 The changes may be mild or very severe and some may last for weeks to years.
 Older people are at greater risk.
 Risk may decrease if a heart-lung machine is not used.